screwdriver-cd/screwdriver/design/sd-zip-artifacts.md

 ### SD API

-1. Create token that have unzip worker scope.
+1. Create token that has an unzip worker scope.
 1. Send request to queue-service

 ##### JWT Information